Solving For A Reactant In A Solution

 • Parts per million (ppm) and parts per billion (ppb): These are used for very dilute solutions, expressing the amount of solute as a ratio relative to the total solution (mg/L for ppm, µg/L for ppb when the solvent is water).

 The scientific foundation of these concepts lies in the laws of chemical combination, particularly the law of definite proportions (a chemical compound always contains exactly the same proportion of elements by mass) and the law of multiple proportions (if two elements form more than one compound between them, the ratios of the masses of the second element which combine with a fixed mass of the first element will always be ratios of small whole numbers).
-These laws, along with Avogadro's hypothesis (equal volumes of all gases, at the same temperature and pressure, contain the same number of molecules), provide the framework for relating macroscopic measurements to the microscopic world of atoms and molecules.
+These laws, along with Avogadro's hypothesis (equal volumes of all gases, at the same temperature and pressure, contain the same number of molecules), provide the framework for relating macroscopic measurements to the microscopic world of atoms and molecules Still holds up..

 Historically, quantitative analysis evolved from rudimentary methods like gravimetry (measuring mass) and volumetric analysis (measuring volume) to more sophisticated techniques like spectrophotometry (measuring light absorption) and chromatography (separating components).
 Early chemists like Antoine Lavoisier and Joseph Proust laid the groundwork for modern quantitative analysis by establishing the fundamental laws of chemistry.
 In the 20th century, the development of instrumental methods revolutionized the field, allowing for faster, more accurate, and more sensitive measurements.